Osama-Omari/Python-tutorial/README.md

-# this is my first python simple game i made
+# tutorial for python with some games
 for training

 ## Project Notes